 The course begins with a very high level overview of basic communications challenges and a framework for solving those challenges.
 Then we focus in on "thinking like a communicator" - learning key skills like tricks to help turn any content into a narrative and tapping into an audience's emotions.
 After that, we focus more on the data - a VERY high level discussion of data analysis (this would be a course on its own) and how to turn data into stories.
 And then a brief review of visualization of data - how to pick the right chart for your data and some basic chart design tips.

 This course is for beginners.
 It will get you thinking differently about communicating with data, whether you're a data person or a communications person.
 It is not intended as a deep dive into any of the subjects within, though it does provide many practical tips and skills that you can put to use immediately.
+It is also not a business writing course - we focus on strategies for communicating with data, not specific writing instruction.

 You will not need any specific software skills for this course.
 Whether you are a seasoned data analyst or a newbie, as long as you have an open mind and understand English, this course will be applicable to you.